July 8, 2019

 should you buy a peloton? here's how to decide

 I'm Mickie.
 I run One Strong Southern Girl from Small Town, TN.
 I love what I do.
 I want you to remember me because I helped changed your life.

-Athletic Training is for the advanced athlete.
-If you’ve never done a Cathe Friedrich program before then don’t start here.
+Athletic Training is for the advanced home exerciser.
+If you’ve never done a Cathe Friedrich program before and you’re just getting starting with home workouts then don’t start with this program.
 This workout could kill you.
-Here’s a peek:

 Let me tell you exactly what you’re going to need and what you’ll be doing in Athletic Training with Cathe Friedrich...

 This post may contain Amazon (or other) affiliate links which won’t change your price but will share some commission.
 You can get more information about that here.

 Category-Cardio + Strength